 Since 2015, the Atlantic Health Jets Training Center in Florham Park, New Jersey has served as the Jets training camp epicenter, and it will do so again in 2022.

 The New York Jets training camp kicks off when rookies arrive on July 19.
 Then the veterans join their new teammates the following week on July 26.
-We will update this space once the team announces its days and times for the 2022 practices that are open to the public.
+The team will have seven practices that will be open to fans to attend.
+You can find the full list of dates and times below.

 New York Jets training camp locations